International-Data-Spaces-Association/IDSA-Rulebook/103_Establishing_Trust.md

 - A data sharing contract is a collection of policies
 - When negotiating a data sharing contract attributes are matched to policies

-A participants trustworthiness is determined by evaluating their participant attributes.
+A participant's trustworthiness is determined by evaluating their participant attributes.
 This evaluates the potential risk of sharing data with another participant.
 Lower risk means higher trust.

 In addition to the attributes of the participant the trust level is also based on additional context: the attributes of the data space and the attributes of the data shared in the data space, the applicable trust anchors and trust